GustavoCabelo/basket-analysis/README.md

 # 1 Introduction
 ## 1.1 Goal

 Conduct a market basket analysis through R to discover any interesting relationships (or associations) between customer’s transactions and the item(s) they’ve purchased.
-These associations can then be used to drive sales-oriented initiatives such as recommender systems like the ones used by Amazon and other eCommerce sites..
+These associations can then be used to drive sales-oriented initiatives such as recommender systems like the ones used by Amazon and other eCommerce sites.

 -----
 # 2 Dataset explanation
 > 2 documents were used for this analysis: